-- On the subscriber's death, while receiving pension, the spouse of the beneficiary shall be entitled to receive 50 percent of the pension received by the beneficiary as family pension, provided he/she is not already a beneficiary of the scheme.
+- On the subscriber's death, while receiving the pension, the spouse of the beneficiary shall be entitled to receive 50 percent of the pension received by the beneficiary as a family pension, provided he/she is not already a beneficiary of the scheme.

 - An interesting feature of the Scheme is that the farmers can opt to allow his/her monthly contribution to the Scheme to be made from the benefits drawn from the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) Scheme directly.